MarcisGailitis/GCP---Associate-Cloud-Engineer/2 Essential Google Cloud Infrastructure -  Foundation.md

 Virtual Private Cloud (VPC) - managed networking functionality for your cloud platform resources.

+VPC networks are by default isolated private networking domains.
+Therefore, no internal IP address communication is allowed between networks, unless you set up mechanisms such as VPC peering or VPN.

 With GCP you can:

 - provision your resources
-- connect them
+- connect them and
-- and isolate them from each other in a virtual private cloud.
+- isolate them from each other in a virtual private cloud.

 VPC is a comprehensive set of Google-managed networking objects: